aviwaraich/Memory-Model-Analyzer/README.md

 The Memory-Model-Analyzer program will receive one command line argument to specify the file containing the source code to analyze.

+Given below is a basic but it has been tested with complex c code with different internal memory allocations like calloc/malloc plus many more variable and data types.

 Basic Example:

 ```